SUV Rollovers: Once A Serious Problem

 NHTSA rollover testing

 NHTSA rollover testing aims to assess each vehicle for its propensity to flip while driving, and the latest vehicles showed some flaws in this department.
 SUVs tend to be taller than cars.
 Have a higher ground clearance.
 Generally, have a narrower distance between their wheels.
-All of which combine to give SUVs a higher center of gravity that makes it easier for them to tip over.
+All of which combine to give SUVs a higher center of gravity that makes it easier for them to turn over.

 The size of SUVs means that they can be (and often are) heavily loaded.
 As a result of the extra weight, it actually makes it more likely that the SUV will roll over in a crash.
 The fact that most people use their SUVs as a family car rather than as an off-road vehicle.
 Marketing as family cars is more profitable than selling off-road vehicles.
 Which has led most SUV manufacturers to remove roll bars from their SUVs.
-Roll bars that would otherwise provide some protection in the event of a rollover.
+Roll bars that would otherwise provide some protection in the event of SUV rollovers.